ayushprd/msc-thesis-implementation/README.md

 # GBMAP

-Gradient Boosting Mapping (GBMAP) is a supervised dimensionality reduction and feature creation method.
-This document describes instruction how to run the experiments described in the thesis.
+This document describes how to run the experiments described in the thesis for developing and evaluating Gradient Boosting Mapping (GBMAP) which is a supervised dimensionality reduction and feature creation method.

 ## Installing